- Pioneer Science Olympiad impresses at nationals with fifth place finish

 The Ann Arbor Public Schools has posted information online compiling results of community budget surveys done in January.

 The Ann Arbor Board of Education is scheduled to hear a report Wednesday, Feb.
 17 from school administrators, wrapping up information gleaned from recent community budget meetings.
-The meetings, held in January around the district, were scheduled to gather suggestions from members of the public …
+The meetings, held in January around the district, …

 Dear Ann Arbor Public Schools Community Members: I want to thank those who attended the AAPS Budget Forums during the past few weeks.
 I was very pleased with the turnout at the meetings.
-I hope the meetings were helpful in providing you with information about …
+I hope …